alifskymind/aphileus/README.md

-# Predict Weather App
+# Predict Temperature App

 <!-- This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started. -->

-Aphileus: a Predict the Weather App
+Aphileus: a Predict the Temperature App

 ## Running the application